sachindra-maharjan/football-api/README.md

 # Football-API CLI

-This is a CLI application to fetch football api data from rapidapi.
+This is a CLI application to fetch football api data from football-api hosted in Rapid-Api.

-### RapidAPI - Football Api
+### RapidAPI - Football API Url

 ### Build

-`make football-api`
+`script make football-api `

 ### Available Commands